-The criteria for capitalization of development costs have been considered by management and determined not to have been met in the first quarter of 2018.
-Therefore, all development expenditures relating to internally generated intangible assets in the first quarter of 2018 were expensed as incurred.
+The criteria for capitalization of development costs have been considered by management and determined not to have been met in the second quarter of 2018.
+Therefore, all development expenditures relating to internally generated intangible assets in 2018 were expensed as incurred.